canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 }
 ```

 After removing this N+1 problem, the execution time of getting details for ~10 rates went from ~1.6s to ~200-300ms.
-For three consecutive calls, these were the times of calling the modified rate details method from Postman
+For three consecutive calls, these were the times of calling the modified rate method from Postman:

 | Room Rates | Time in milliseconds |
 |---|---|